ENES-246DigitalElectronics/ENES247/lab2-7segDisplayofAdders/README.md.md

 *If the circuit receives a hex B, what is going to be displayed on the seven seg display designed for BCD?*

-*Find an alternative to this project and link it up here.*
+*Find an alternative verilog solution to this project and link it up here.*

 *Is this project more beautiful, easier to understand, less work to figure out what is going on in the first place?*

+*Does the project you linked up use constants?*

 ## Lab2_2_hexToBCD